j-vollen/j-vollen.github.io/_pages/about.md

 ## **What's new?**
+  *October 2024* Our paper "Proportionally Representative Clustering" has been accepted at WINE 2024.

   *May 2024* Our paper "Maximum Flow is Fair: A Network Flow Approach to Committee Voting" has been accepted at EC 2024.

   *December 2023* Our paper "Fair Lotteries for Participatory Budgeting" has been accepted at AAAI 2024.